minetest/minetest/doc/lua_api.md

                   that utilize fuels need to implement replacements on their own

+> [!NOTE]
-Note: Games and mods are free to re-interpret the burntime in special cases, e.g. for an efficient furnace in which fuels burn twice as long.
+> Games and mods are free to re-interpret the burntime in special cases,
+> e.g. for an efficient furnace in which fuels burn twice as long.

 #### Examples